Kenneth-Marcel/Statistics-in-python/README.md

 2. Regression Discontinuity Design:
      Political Parties and Policy Outcomes:
-     This notebook is investigating how outcomes variables such as house prices is impacted by the party orientation of the governor or        senator in place.
+     This notebook is investigating how outcome variables such as house prices is impacted by the party orientation of the governor or        senator in place.